Eomm/blog-posts/posts/02-project-automation.md

 ## End

-In the next posts we will:
+In the next post we will:

 + add new features to the application:
   + store the token in cookies